 4. Self Care.
 As poet Mary Oliver entreats us: be determined to save the only life you can save – your own.
 Coaching, therapy, consulting and all other “helpful” professions are by nature occupied by people who are passionate, generous and giving.
 An occupational hazard is to give so much that you use yourself up in the process, ending up depleted.
 This lesson seems to be a lifelong one for me!
 At busy times, like right now as we move into our new offices and transition from “me” to “we”, I need to find the restorative moments – a short walk, a quiet cup of tea, five minutes to sit in meditation, playing a beautiful piece of music, a time-out from the screens and devices.
 When things are slower, I try to carve out longer periods of time for things that are not work-related – taking another writing course or taking off on a road trip with my family.
 This is a huge challenge for passionate and purposeful coaches and business owners, but it is essential.

 5. Stories.
 Put your own stories into service.
 Here’s where it gets strategic.
 As you begin to mix the first 4 ingredients, you’ll get better and better at this one.
 Using your stories to illustrate a point, highlight a dynamic, preview a possible outcome or let people know they are not alone, is a proven and undoubtably powerful addition to all your great coaching models and questions.
 The key is to develop them, discern which one to share, using them elegantly for the sake of your client and their development.

 How do these new basics align with your success recipe?

-If what you read resonates and you want to learn more, join us at the end of May here in Toronto as we open our doors for Advanced Training for Coaches.
+If what you read resonates and you want to learn more, join us here in Toronto as we open our doors for Advanced Training for Coaches.
 We’ll be covering each of these new basics in more depth in this experiential training, with opportunities to practice and receive feedback from me on your coaching!